MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 ### Ensure adequate space for Log files

 It is important to understand your recovery model’s disk requirements.
 Simple recovery mode may be appropriate during the initial system load to limit the use of your disk space, but the data created after your most recent backup is exposed to data loss.
-When using Full recovery mode, you need to manage the disk usage through backups which include frequent backups of the transaction log to prevent high disk space usage.
+When using Full recovery mode, you need to manage the disk usage through backups that include frequent backups of the transaction log to prevent high disk space usage.
 For more information, see [Recovery Model Overview](https://go.microsoft.com/fwlink/?LinkID=185370).

 ### Limit SQL server memory

 Depending on how much memory you have on your SQL server and if you share the SQL server with other services (that is, MIM 2016 Service and MIM 2016 Synchronization Service), you might want to restrict the memory consumption of SQL.
-You can do this through the following steps.
+You can set this restriction through the following steps.

 1. Start SQL Server Enterprise Manager.